BaboucheOne/BuggyBot-Dashboard/frontend/README.md

 # Frontend
 Oh... wait.
-Is this a shiny that appeared ?
+Is this a shiny UI that appeared ?

 # Building :hammer_and_wrench:
 ## :ship: Docker